 This post was originally written for the Makan Blog Squad.
 Mr and Mrs Cake dined anonomously courtesy of Malaysia Kitchen.

-And if you're keen to get a taste of Malasia for yourself, check this out - Kiwis are getting the chance to test their curry tolerance in the “Can you handle the Malaysia Kitchen heat?” challenge.
-The first 100 people through the door will get the chance to taste five different curries for free in return for rating the curries - and there will be spot prizes as well!
+If you read this before lunchtime tomorrow and you're keen to get a taste of Malaysia for yourself, check out the “Can you handle the Malaysia Kitchen heat?” challenge.
+The first 100 people through the door at Istana Malaysia will get the chance to taste five different curries for free in return for rating the curries - and there will be spot prizes as well!

 Friday 27 May, 12–2pm, Istana Malaysia, 1 Allen St, Wellington.
 Visit www.malaysiakitchen.co.nz for more info.

 Rempah is located at 4 Park Road, Miramar, Wellington, ph 04 380 9249, www.rempah.co.nz